FAIR-BioRS/Guidelines/main/compliance-with-FAIR4RS-principles.md

-# Compliance assessment of the FAIR Biomedical Research Software (FAIR-BioRS) guidelines v1.0.1 with the FAIR4RS principles
+# Summary of how the FAIR Biomedical Research Software (FAIR-BioRS) guidelines v2.0.0 allow complying with each of the FAIR4RS principles v1.0

 <table>
 <thead>
   <tr>
     <th> FAIR4RS principles </th>
-    <th> Corresponding steps of FAIR-BioRS guidelines </th>
+    <th> Compliance through the FAIR-BioRS guidelines </th>
   </tr>
 </thead>